brendanhay/gogol/gogol-blogger/README.md

 ## Description

-A client library for the Google Blogger.
+A client library for the Google Blogger API v3.

 ## Contribute